Your Chart of Accounts Is a Directed Graph

 Why This Works

-Today: A couple of key executives intuitively understand where value leaks in the business.
+Status quo: A couple of key executives intuitively understand where value leaks in the business.
 They carry the map in their heads.
 When they leave, the map leaves with them.
-Everyone else describes problems in their own local vocabulary - “onboarding is slow,” “support is overwhelmed” - without connecting those complaints to financial outcomes.
+Most other people describe problems in their own local vocabulary - “onboarding is slow,” “support is overwhelmed” - without connecting those complaints to financial outcomes.

-Tomorrow: The graph gives the entire organization a shared language.
-When anyone - from a frontline rep to a VP - can say “there is a soft spot on the edge between onboarding friction and time to value,” that complaint is now actionable.
+The target state: The graph gives the entire organization a shared language.
+When anyone - from a frontline rep to a VP - can say “there is a soft spot on the edge between onboarding friction and time to value,” that complaint becomes actionable.
 It maps to a node.
 It connects to a dollar amount.
 It can be prioritized.

 The power of the directed graph is not the math.
 It is the network effect of shared language.
 Every person who learns to name edges and soft spots becomes a sensor for value leakage.
 The more people speak the language, the more signal leadership gets, and the faster the organization names the leaks that were hiding in plain sight.